Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Application: Smart Order Routing

 \section{Application: Smart Order Routing}

+{In this section, we demonstrate the performance of {\rise } algorithm and \risepp~algorithm to the smart order routing (SOR) problem under the linear bandit setting.
+When additional contextual information is available, the numerical experiment can be easily modified to the contextual setting.} In what follows, we first explain the problem in-depth and model it in the framework of linear bandits.
+Then, we test our algorithms on both a synthetic dataset and the NASDAQ ITCH dataset.

-In this section, we apply {\rise } algorithm and \risepp~ algorithm to the SOR problem, in which market participants have the opportunity to split the trade and submit orders to different venues, including both lit pools and dark pools.
-This could potentially improve the overall execution price and quantity.
+Usually, the SOR problem arises for big institutions who need to liquidate a large amount of stocks.
+To do so, they can split the trade and submit orders to different venues, including both lit pools and dark pools.
+This could potentially improve the overall execution price and minimize the total market impact.
 Both the decision and the outcome are influenced by the characteristics of different venues as well as the structure of transaction fees and rebates across different venues.
+Interested readers are referred to for instance, \cite{JP_SOR}, for further information.

 {\bf Dark Pools:} Dark pools are private exchanges for trading securities that are not accessible by the investing public.
-Also known as ``dark pools of liquidity,'' the name of these exchanges is a reference to their complete lack of transparency.
-Dark pools were created in order to facilitate block trading by institutional investors who did not wish to impact the markets with their large orders and obtain adverse prices for their trades.
+These exchanges, referred to as ``dark pools of liquidity'' due to their lack of transparency, were established to allow institutional investors to trade large amounts of securities without triggering too much impact on the market and facing adverse prices for their trades.